aryankargwal/cap-bot/README.md

  <br/>
 ## Problem Statement
 ***‘OH NO!
 Where is my laptop??
 Who stole it??’***<br/>
-***‘Bro don't worry go to the warden he will help you with the CCTV Footage.’***<br/>
+***‘Bro don't worry go to the warden, he will help you with the CCTV Footage.’***<br/>
-Now or then you might have found yourself in a situation where you get your *life* essentials stolen and are directed to your CCTV operator but this can be a huge hassle when you belong to colleges with ***Huge*** Campuses.
+Now or then you might have found yourself in a situation where you get your *life* essentials stolen and are directed to your CCTV operator, but this can be a huge hassle when you belong to colleges with ***Huge*** Campuses.
 Now you can do the foolish thing by checking the hundreds of hours of footage through the dozens of cameras or you can use our ***Project***!!

 ## Solution
-We present you ***cap-bot***, a deskptop app capable of running Image Captioning on multiple CCTV camera footages around huge enterprises and storing the said captions in a convenient log.<br/>
+We present you ***cap-bot***, a desktop app capable of running Image Captioning on multiple CCTV camera footages around huge enterprises and storing the said captions in a convenient log.<br/>
 ***Image Captioning***, the new and hip way of understanding images!!
 Its being used in Automative Vehicles!
 Its being used by ***GOOGLE***!
 Its being used in ***FACEBOOK***!
 But, now we use it here in our own beloved project ***cap-bot***.
-Image Captioning enables us to capture various details in a picture and put them in a sentance which can be used in Autonomous Vehicle's logging modules, reverse image searches and much more.<br/><br/>
+Image Captioning enables us to capture various details in a picture and put them in a sentence which can be used in Autonomous Vehicle's logging modules, reverse image searches and much more.<br/><br/>
 <img height="300" src="gui/assets/ic.jpeg"><br/><br/>
 We here are implementing an Image Captioning model working on the ***VGG-16*** Network which we trained on the ***Flickr8K*** dataset, which gets its images from an OpenCV module that we would have ideally preferred to work on a ***Key Event Detection*** system but have it working on a ***Time-Period System***.<br/><br/>
 <img src="gui/assets/data.jpeg">